Kanahiro/cog-tiler/README.md

 # Higuruma - COG Tiler on Hono

+- Hono -> Hi(火🔥)
+- COG -> gear -> Haguruma(歯車⚙️)

 ## motivation

-- [geomatico/maplibre-cog-protocol](https://github.com/geomatico/maplibre-cog-protocol) is amazing work to consume COG on browser, maximize performance of geotiff.js and provides utilities to colorize raster data.
+- [geomatico/maplibre-cog-protocol](https://github.com/geomatico/maplibre-cog-protocol) is amazing work to consume COG on browser, maximizing performance of geotiff.js and provides utilities to colorize raster data.
-- It is nice the process to load COG and tiling them on server in terms of utilize shared cache.
+- It is also good the process to load COG and tiling them on server in terms of utilize shared cache.

 ## usage

+### Node.js

 ```sh
 npm install